Forest Resources (FOR)

 Joint-listed with FOR 460

 This interdisciplinary course uses frameworks grounded in ecosystem ecology and insular biogeography theory to examine the influence of mountains on population and community ecology, including interconnected social, biological, and physical components.
-There will be an emphasis on morphological, physiological, and behavioral adaptations of terrestrial and aquatic ecosystem.
+There will be an emphasis on morphological, physiological, and behavioral adaptations of terrestrial and aquatic organisms.
 Other topics may include orogeny, geomorphology, human dimensions, biogeography, diversification, adaptive pressures, speciation, climatology, and climate change.
 Topics presented will apply to mountain systems universally; however, much of the emphasis is placed on issues within the Western United States.
 Additional projects and assignments required for graduate credit.
-Typically Offered: Fall and Spring.
+Typically Offered: Fall and Summer.

 FOR 584 Natural Resource Policy Development (3 credits)